jbeckhardt/url-miner/README.md

  * phoneme consonant (phc)
  * phoneme vowel (phv)

 To define the protocol, declare each word-part as a string in a python list.
 For example, if you want to create strings that go 'consonant-vowel-consonant-consonsant-suffix' you would set protocol = ['c','v','c','c','su'].
-An example output of this protocol might be 'canting'
+An example output of this protocol might be 'canning', or www.canning.com (not available).

 ## Additional configurations
 There are two additional variables that can be configured: